bmeurant/technical-docs/software-architecture/system-design-patterns/system-performance.md

 - **Indexing:** Ensure proper [[rdbms#SQL-Tuning|indexes are in place]] for common query patterns.
 - **Read Replicas:** Offload read traffic to one or more read-only copies of the database, a technique known as [[rdbms#1-replication|Replication]].
 - **Connection Pooling:** Reuse database connections to avoid the overhead of establishing them for each request.
-- **Sharding:** For extreme scalability, horizontally partition the data across multiple database servers.
+- **Sharding:** For extreme [[software-architecture/system-design-fundamentals/index#Scalability|scalability]], horizontally partition the data across multiple database servers.
 This is a more complex scaling strategy also known as [[rdbms#2-partitioning|Horizontal Partitioning]].

 ### 7. Monolithic Persistence